pulsfortjf/Dark-Souls-III-Docs/docs/source/index.rst

 Download
 ***********************

-To download Dark Souls III see the Installation page here.
+To download Dark Souls III see the Installation page.

 Your First Playthrough
 ***********************

 Dark Souls III is not known for its user-friendly approach to learning the game.
 You begin by creating your character and then are abruptly shoved into the first boss fight of the game after a very short tutorial area.
-More information on starting the game can be found here.
+More information on starting the game can be found within the Starting the Game page.

 FAQ
 ***********************

 Where do I go after ____?

 One of the most common questions new players have is where to go after beating the area they are currently in.
 Every area in Dark Souls III ends with a major boss fight.
 In most cases, after defeating the current boss, a pathway to the next area appears near the player.
-However sometimes that path is difficult to find, so for those cases, the Dark Souls III wiki is the easiest way to find out where to go next.
+However sometimes that path is difficult to find, so for those cases, the Dark Souls III `wiki <https://darksouls3.wiki.fextralife.com/Dark+Souls+3+Wiki>`_ is the easiest way to find out where to go next.

 Is there any way to keep my souls when I die?